yanekyuk/ders/LING334/MidtermI_.md

 5. Define and contrast nativism and empiricism as (a) explanations of the origin of knowledge and (b) as approaches to explaining language development.

    > *(a)* Empiricism is an experience-based knowledge approach, stating that knowledge is built from ground up by experience alone.
 Whereas nativism states that experience alone is not enough and some preexisting structure is required for knowledge.
-   > *(b)* The nativist view of language suggests that humans have an innate knowledge of properpies of language.
-Whereas the empirical view behaviourism suggests that language is acquired by repeating and seeking approval.
+   > *(b)* The nativist view of language suggests that humans have an innate knowledge of properties of language.
+Whereas the empirical view behaviorism suggests that language is acquired by repeating and seeking approval.
 The behaviorist view has not stood the test of time or empirical evidence.
-There is another empiricist view called interactionist view, but this is not completely empiricist because it utilisizes the innate properties too.
+There is another empiricist view called interactionist view, but this is not completely empiricist because it utilizes the innate properties too.

 6. What makes interactionism a nativist approach?